Configuring Backup Proxies

 - The backup proxy that you plan to use must have NFS access to the network handling traffic between Cisco HyperFlex and ESXi hosts where the backed-up or replicated VMs reside.

-Backup proxies that process data of VMs hosted on Cisco HyperFlex can read VM data from NFS stores over the NFS HyperFlex data network.
+Backup proxies that work in the Direct NFS access transport mode and process data of VMs hosted on Cisco HyperFlex can read VM data from NFS stores over the NFS HyperFlex data network.
 Depending on the backup infrastructure configuration, backup proxies can read data over the following data paths:

 - Backup from Storage Snapshots over IO Visor on ESXi hosts.
 The IO Visor is a Cisco HyperFlex software module that runs on every ESXi host that is a part of the Cisco HyperFlex cluster.
 It presents HyperFlex NFS datastores to the ESXi hosts and optimizes the data paths in the HyperFlex cluster.

 Backup over IO Visor is the preferred method.
 It provides the high speed of VM data reading and balances the load across the HyperFlex cluster.
 To read VM data over IO Visor, backup proxies must be connected to the same HyperFlex data network as the processed VMs.
 You must also configure a firewall rule on the ESXi hosts to allow Veeam Backup & Replication to interact with the IO Visor.
 For more information, see Configuring Firewall Rules for Cisco HyperFlex IOVisor Processing.

 If the firewall rules are not configured, Veeam Backup & Replication will fail over to Backup from Storage Snapshot over the HyperFlex Controller Cluster IP by default.